Tuning Out Distractions, Zeroing In on School

 — Include visual, auditory, and kinesthetic facets to all lessons.
 Also, give students opportunities to work cooperatively, individually, and with the group.

 — Redirect rather than reprimand.
 Instead of scolding a student who becomes distracted, redirect him in a way that doesn’t cause embarrassment.
-Sometimes, asking the child a question you know he can answer, or giving nonverbal cues, such as standing close and patting him on the shoulder, can bring the child back into focus.
+Sometimes, asking a child with ADD a question you know he can answer, or giving nonverbal cues, such as standing close and patting him on the shoulder, can bring the child back into focus.

 Solutions at Home